-7. Amount of litter movement (describe size and distance expected to travel): Litter movement varies by size and not move more than a couple of inches from where it originated.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Stability values of 4-5 in plant interspaces.
-Stability values of 5-6 under plant canopies and at plant bases.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The soil surface is moderate granular.
-Organic matter is 2-5%.
-The A-horizon is 4 to 8 inches thick.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Deep-rooted native perennial grasses optimize infiltration and runoff.
-Grasses should be spaced approximately 1-2 feet apart in the reference state.
+7. Amount of litter movement (describe size and distance expected to travel): Litter movement varies by size and depth of litter.
+In the reference state, litter should be coarse perennial grass leaves, anywhere from 1.5 inches up to 3 inches in length, plus small shrub leaves and minimal forb litter.
+Litter will not move more than a couple of inches from where it originated.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Stability value of 3 in plant interspaces.
+Stability value of 4 under plant canopies and at plant bases.
+High salinity affects the soil surface aggregate stability.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Non-granular surface structure of <2 inch depth; brown to light brown color.
+Organic matter approximately 1-2%.
+Sodium absorption ratios are from 5-70; Electrical conductivity ranges from 4 to over 16 mmhos/cm.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Salt-tolerant shrubs and deep-rooted native perennial grasses optimize infiltration and runoff.
+Perennial plants (grasses, forbs and shrubs) should be spaced approx 2 to 5 feet apart in the reference state.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction layer present in reference state.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Cool season, mid-height, native perennial bunchgrasses > mid- and short- height native perennial bunchgrasses >> native shrubs > native perennial and annual forbs.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Mid- and short-height, native perennial bunchgrasses >= salt-tolerant shrubs > native perennial and annual forbs.
 Sub-dominant: Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Plant mortality is very low; decadence is minimal except in prolonged periods of drought.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Plant mortality of deep-rooted perennial bunchgrases is low to moderate; mortality of salt-tolerant shrubs is very low.
+Decadence, especially of shrubs, is moderate, especially in prolonged periods of drought.
 14. Average percent litter cover (%) and depth (in): 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 1325 - 1850 #/acre.
-16. Potential invasive (including noxious) species (native and non-native).
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 625 - 850 #/acre.

+6. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state depth of litter.
-In the reference state, litter should be coarse, anywhere from 1.5 inches up to 8 inches in length, and will or the ecological site: plains pricklypear, broom snakeweed, cheatgrass, Japanese brome, Wyoming big sagebrush ringed sagewort, cudweed sagewort, blue grama (in excess of 300 pounds/acre, or canopy cover value >25%).
-Perennial plant reproductive capability: This is not impaired in the reference state.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: plains pricklypear, broom snakeweed, cheatgrass, Japanese brome, curlycup gumweed, greasewood.
+7. Perennial plant reproductive capability: This is not impaired in the reference state.